Trump, Tariffs and Trucks: A trade war is bad for trucking

 But on the eve of a G7 summit hosted by Canada, the now-defined northern threat to U.S. security, we found ourselves mired in a trade war.

 The U.S. has imposed 25% steel tariffs and 10% aluminum tariffs on Canada, Mexico and the European Union.
-For our part, we have retaliated with tariffs on things like agricultural products from states that could swing political allegiances during U.S. midterm elections, which are most likely the focus of Trump’s trade-related measures in the first place.
+For our part, we have retaliated with tariffs on products from states that could swing political allegiances during U.S. midterm elections, which are most likely the focus of Trump’s trade-related measures in the first place.

 In the midst of it all, NAFTA negotiations crawl along, sent into regular disarray by selective tweets from the man who occupies the now-rebuilt White House on Washington’s Pennsylvania Avenue.